 San Francisco Discourses

-Coop and I arrived in San Francisco without a place to live, but with his old friend JD arriving in a week to share an apartment, his job was to find a rental in a new city.
+Coop and I arrived in San Francisco in the summer of 1978 without a place to live, but with his old friend JD arriving in a week to share an apartment, Coop’s job was to find a rental in the new city.
 JD had arranged for us to stay with a college friend of his while we looked.
 Dwayne Brigsby was waiting for us in his apartment on the great Geary Way atop Cathedral Hill not far from downtown San Francisco.
 Coop and Brigs had spoken several times but had never met.
 We had no idea what Brigsby would look like, knowing little more than that he had been JD’s roommate in college in Chicago, and that he worked for an insurance company.
 Neither of us were quite prepared when we were greeted at the door by a debonair dark skinned African American of great height - a Malcolm X look alike to be honest if the minister had dressed in bespoke Armani.

 San Francisco remained alive, though something was amiss that I could not quite put my finger (ehr paw) on.
 The few natives you would meet would tell you that the city was undergoing a huge demographic transformation - again.
 You could almost feel the change on the streets.